 Scientific knowledge is based on observations of the natural world.
 Often, these observations are in the form of data from measuring instruments.
 The more precise the instrument, the more precise the data that can be gathered.

-In this video from August 2020 watch experts, including GNS Science research seismologist Bill Fry, talking about the science behind how DART buoys detect tsunamis Water wave and what happens next.
+In this Facebook video from August 2020 watch experts, including GNS Science research seismologist Bill Fry, talking about the science behind how DART buoys detect tsunamis Water wave and what happens next.

-Visit the Pacific Tsunami Warning Center website.
+Visit the International Tsunami Warning Center website.

 The National Data Buoy Center (USA) website provides background on the network of DART® tsunami buoys in the Pacific Ocean.
 The site also contains an interactive map of buoys in the network, with real-time water-level data.